maurozurlo/manhunt-modding/Readme.md

 > The worst file of them all.
 > Unmodded game will gladly crash if any file goes over what's written in this size list of crap.
 - ✏️ Can be edited with any text editor and tears
-- 😈 Can be disabled and sent back to hell with [MH Fixer](https://github.com/ermaccer/Manhunt.Fixer/releases)
+- 😈 Can be disabled and sent back to hell with [pluginMH](https://github.com/ermaccer/Manhunt.PluginMH/releases)